emma-mcgee/tailored-exercise-strategies-and-mortality/README.md

-This directory contains analytic programs for the paper "Tailored Exercise Strategies and Mortality among Breast Cancer Survivors."
+This directory contains analytic code for the paper "Tailored Exercise Strategies and Mortality among Breast Cancer Survivors."

 For an overview of the directory, see "0_README.docx"